Juan-Nathan/static-factory-game/README.md

 # 🎮 Static Factory

-**Static Factory** is a text-based roguelike game developed in Java, designed using object-oriented programming principles.
+This project, **Static Factory**, is a text-based roguelike game developed in Java, designed using object-oriented programming principles.
-It features a dynamic combat system, collectible items, a living world, a credit-based economy, and several interconnected maps.

 The game is built using the FIT2099 game engine framework developed at Monash University.

 ## Features